 3. End with a quick call to action for the first task.

-Insider Tip: Keep video on but mute by default until speaking to maintain energy and minimize background distraction.
+• Insider Tip: Keep video on but mute by default until speaking to maintain energy and reduce distractions.

 How to Facilitate Agile Remote Collaboration